What you should know about iPad App Development

 - Single and Dual Screen Orientation in iPad Development

 - What is Platform and Compatibility?

 When attempting to outsource application development for iPad the endeavor is entirely different from making applications for the personal computer.
-There are few similarities between an iPad and personal computer, at least when it comes to ipad application development.
+There are few similarities between an iPad and a personal computer, at least when it comes to iPad application development.

 Despite the fact that many app developers know there is a remarkable difference between a personal computer and an iPad seems to be knowledge at work in theory only.
 An examination of some of the lesser-quality iPad apps in terms of functionality and design reveal that perhaps the lines between iPad app and PC application are still a bit ambiguous for some developers.

-There are a number factors to consider when developing a highly useable application for an iPad device.
-Below we’ll examine some of top priorities the app developer must consider and address:
+There are a number of factors to consider when developing a highly useable application for an iPad device.
+Below we’ll examine some of the top priorities the app developer must consider and address:

 READ ALSO: Android vs ios development

 In terms of being visible, all of the elements in an app need to be easy to see.
 The fonts should be large enough to make text clearly visible, and the developer needs to consider font color in the overall color scheme with the app.
 To that end, all app controls need to be easy on the eyes in order to ensure end-user interaction with the application.